Dentosal/rust_os/README.md

 With Qemu and Vagrant installed, run `./autobuild.sh -u`.
 With Bochs: `./autobuild.sh -ub`.
 To use VirtualBox, run `./autobuild.sh -uv`.

 # License
-This project is licensed under MIT license, that can be found in the file called LICENSE.
+This project is licensed under the MIT license, that can be found in the file called LICENSE.